m-lab/website/_pages/bigquery_examples.md

 |-------------|
 | 110814220   |

-## Computing statistics over time: How many users per day?
+## Computing Statistics Over Time: How Many Users Per Day?

 By slightly modifying the previous query, it is possible to compute how the number of users changed over time.